Airtes00/Lansweeper-PS/README.md

 # To do
 -Add support for CompactSQL databases

-~~Integrate DbaQuery function into this module in order to remove dbatools as a dependency~~
+-~~Integrate DbaQuery function into this module in order to remove dbatools as a dependency~~

----->While this module's only dependency is invoke-dbaquery, that command depends on quite a few things within the dbatools module including the SMO libraries for working with SQL.
+---While this module's only dependency is invoke-dbaquery, that command depends on quite a few things within the dbatools module including the SMO libraries for working with SQL.

--Add more functions as the community dictates.
-Currently the main functions deal with computer assets and user accounts.
-Support can be added for AWS, Azure, Linux devices, Mac devices, and Networking devices with minimal effort.

--Add support for wildcards when using parameters to search for assets in the LS database.
-Powershell and SQL handle wildcards differently, and currently adding support for them would be lengthy with my current skillset.
+-Add more functions to handle a wider variety of assets, including cloud infrastructure and mobile devices.

 -Beautify code